Outing: Outrage film

+Japan

+In April 2015, a student attending Hitotsubashi University Law School came out as gay and confessed his love to a friend of his.
+The friend, declining the student's advances, would out him two months later to a group chat of ten people, citing anxiety and insomnia diagnoses that had allegedly resulted from the confession.
+The consequences of this led to the student developing a panic disorder; on August 24, the student experienced a panic attack during a mock trial and inadvertently fell to his death shortly after medical attention arrived.
+A civil lawsuit by the student's family against his friend was settled out of court in 2018 on undisclosed terms, while claims they made against the university were dismissed due to their lack of direct responsibility and the unforeseen nature of the student's death.

 Motives

 Gabriel Rotello, once editor of OutWeek, explained outing as "equalizing", stating: "what we have called 'outing' is a primarily journalistic movement to treat homosexuality as equal to heterosexuality in the media".

 Signorile described OutWeek's aim as an awareness raiser of the presence of gay people and political issues.
-The goal would be that being gay and lesbian is not "so utterly grotesque that it should never be discussed."
+The goal would be that being gay and lesbian is not "so utterly grotesque that it should never be discussed".
 (Signorile, p.
 78) Signorile posits that outing is not the airing of private details.

 Richard Mohr noted, "Some people have compared outing to McCarthyism..such outing feeds gays to the wolves, who thereby are made stronger....But the sort of outing I have advocated does not invoke, mobilize, or ritualistically confirm anti-gay values; rather it cuts against them."
-Thus Mohr argues that outing is "both permissible and an expected consequence of living morally."
+Thus Mohr argues that outing is "both permissible and an expected consequence of living morally".

 In the context of Ali Fazeli Monfared's murder, Tara Far, a human rights investigator in Iran and Kuwait, has described outing as "dangerous" within societies where the LGBTQ community is not protected by law, or families that do not accept the individual.
 Shadi Amin described the military exemption card as a danger to Monfared in her petition to the Iranian government to remove the sexuality information.

 There is no widely agreed definition of "fair outing".
 Warren Johansson and William Percy describe least four intermediate positions have been described to justify outing: